- Education and Science

-The epidermis over most of the body is composed of four layers, as shown in the illustration above.
+The epidermis over most of the body is composed of four layers.
 The stratum lucidum is present only in thick skin, especially the skin found on the soles of the feet and on the palms.

 Keratinocytes and Keratin in the Epidermis

 At the base of the epidermis are cells called keratinocytes.
 These cells divide to make new keratinocytes.
 The new cells slowly migrate upwards through the epidermis until they reach the top layer, or the stratum corneum.
 The migration process takes about a month.